Tomato Red: Reception

-Paddy Kehoe of RTÉ.ie awarded the film four stars out of five.
-Donald Clarke of The Irish Times awarded it three stars out of five.
-Gwilyn Mumford of The Guardian gave the film two stars out of five.
+Paddy Kehoe of RTÉ.ie awarded the film four stars out of five, writing that it "is a strong, engaging film in which Irish director Juanita Wilson manipulates the dramatic elements to engender a keen sense of pathos and despair."
+Gwilyn Mumford of The Guardian gave the film two stars out of five, and wrote, "ultimately it's a case of all surface, no feeling."